 - No blocks against registration.

-- Current U.S. residential address is updated in Cal Central.
+- Current U.S. residential address and phone number is updated in Cal Central.

 Registration Deadlines Each Semester